Matt-Eva/media-query-demo/README.md

 ```

-Because our base `h1` styles are being written further down in our file than our media queries, the computer will interpret those isntructions as the final instructions, and our media query styles won't apply.
+Because our base `h1` styles are being written further down in our file than our media queries, the computer will interpret those instructions as the final instructions, and our media query styles won't apply.

 ## Mobile First Design